Jesus said, “Let the little children come to Me, and do not forbid them; for of such is the kingdom of heaven.” (Matthew 19:14)

 The Bible gives us an example of dedicating a child to the Lord through the account of Hannah in 1 Samuel 1:11, 26-28.
-Unable to have children, Hanna wept before the Lord because of her condition.
-As she was weeping, she made a vow to God and said, “Oh, Lord of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservants, but will give Your maidservant a man child, then I will give him to the Lord all the days of his life” God honored Hannah’s request and gave her a son named Samuel.
+Unable to have children, Hannah wept before the Lord because of her condition.
+As she was weeping, she made a vow to God and said, “Oh, Lord of hosts, if You will indeed look on the affliction of Your maidservant and remember me, and not forget Your maidservants, but will give Your maidservant a man child, then I will give him to the Lord all the days of his life.”
+God honored Hannah’s request and gave her a son named Samuel.
 Hannah kept her vow and dedicated (which means to set apart) Samuel to the Lord.

 Requirements for Dedication

 To dedicate a child to the Lord is to make a vow to completely submit your child to the will of God and raise that child in the ways of the Lord.
 Parents who have not placed their faith in Jesus Christ as Savior and Lord will be unable to submit their children to God’s will and His ways, because they themselves do not know the ways of the Lord.
 As a result, we must decline any requests to involve an unbelieving parent in the dedication of a child.
 We view this as an act of protection rather than rejection, as we cannot encourage someone to make a vow to God that we know he or she cannot keep.

 The Bible says, “It is a trap for a man to dedicate something rashly and only later to consider his vow” (Proverbs 20:24).
 The bible records instances where God dealt severely with those who broke their vows to Him. (for example, read Acts 5:1-11)